Download our leaflet

 If you have an ileostomy, generally your output will normally look loose and may resemble diarrhoea – this is nothing to worry about.
 If, however, you feel unwell, the output is watery and your pouch needs emptying more than 4 to 6 times a day and this continues for more than 24 hours it is advisable to seek medical help.

-For more information please see our dietary advice leaflets, obtained through our Customer Service team, or contact your stoma care nurse.
+For more information, please see our ileostomy diet advice page, or one of our advice leaflets obtained through our Customer Service team, or contact your stoma care nurse.

 If your stoma changes colour, size or shape you should contact your stoma care nurse.